arnodirlam/allocation_challenge/README.md

 - The `Allocation` class represents (partial) allocations and can check their feasibility.
 - The `Scheduler` represents an allocation problem and holds its requirements.
 It can yield an arbitrary number of feasible allocations.
+- `MeetingRoom`, `Meeting` and `TimeSlot` are merely for displaying final example schedules to the user.